ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 ### Login to Facebook

-Click the blue <samp class="blue">Login</samp> button to summon Facebook's secure Login form.
-Enter your credentials, and if you use Two-factor Authentication, you'll be asked for that code as well.
+Click the blue <samp class="blue">Login</samp> button to summon Facebook's login screen.
+Enter your credentials, and if you use two-factor authentication, you'll be asked for that code as well.

 Once logged in, Ecamm Live will then ask for permission to post to your timeline and other locations within Facebook.
 This is necessary to publish live streams.
 If you manage Pages or Groups (for example for a business or other organization), Ecamm Live will also prompt for permission to manage Pages and Groups.

-If you need to change these permissions later, visit the [Facebook App settings webpage](https://www.facebook.com/settings?tab=applications) and click on <samp>Ecamm Live for Mac</samp>.
+If you need to change these permissions later, visit the [Facebook Business Integrations page](https://www.facebook.com/settings?tab=business_tools) and click on <samp>Ecamm Live for Mac</samp>.
 If you have trouble broadcasting to a particular destination, come back to these settings within Facebook to ensure you're allowing access as intended.

 Once you're logged in, you're only one click away from your first Facebook Live broadcast.
 However, you'll want to verify where and how you are broadcasting to Facebook first.
 In the bottom right corner, you'll see several pull down menus appearing below the <samp>Destination</samp> menu.